 Russian aviation authorities would like to remind easyJet that they have yet to secure permission to land at one of Moscow’s busiest airports, Domodedovo.
 This came to light recently despite the fact that the low cost airline has been selling the flights tickets since mid-January.
 To present, the British airline has not provided all the necessary documents.
 Russian authorities are also worried about unfair competition for its two airlines, Aeroflot and Transaero, as easyJet offers significantly lower rates.

-easyJet confirmed they “had a very good meeting with [the Federal Air Transportation Agency] in Moscow recently and is working with them to finalise all the necessary arrangements.”
+easyJet confirmed they “had a very good meeting with in Moscow recently and is working with them to finalise all the necessary arrangements.”
 They went on to say they are looking forward to launching the flights as planned.